Cave Canem Productions seeks to cultivate community across divided lines through events, film, and theatre.

-Our inaugural project was the Tony nominated play The Lonesome West by Martin McDonagh featured as a guest production in Pacific Theatre's past season season running October 20 to November 11, 2017.
-The production received excellent reviews and was named one of the Top 10 Best of Vancouver Theatre in 2017 by Vancouver Presents.
+Our inaugural project was the Tony nominated play The Lonesome West by Martin McDonagh in 2017.
+The production received three Jessie Richardson nominations, excellent reviews and was named one of the Top 10 Best of Vancouver Theatre in 2017 by Vancouver Presents.

-Currently in production is Laughing Matters, a documentary about the universal language of humour.
+Currently in post-production is Laughing Matters, a documentary about the universal language of humour.